opendocsg/opendoc-state-courts-practice-directions-2021/APPENDICES.md

 >**PI claims**

-13.1 As a guide, where the sum settled (excluding interest if any) is less than $20,000, the pre-trial costs should be between $1,500 and $2,500, exclusive of disbursements.
+13.3 As a guide, where the sum settled (excluding interest if any) is less than $20,000, the pre-action costs should be between $1,500 and $2,500, exclusive of disbursements.

 ### 14. **Costs sanctions in relation to pre-repair survey and post repair inspection**